-Cal Ripken Jr. will become the award’s third recipient when he accepts the honor at the 2016 Musial Awards in St. Louis on Nov.
-19. In receiving the award, Ripken is being recognized for the way he played the game and the manner in which he carried himself on and off the field.
+Cal Ripken Jr. became the award’s third recipient when he accepted the honor at the 2016 Musial Awards.
+Baseball’s “Iron Man” was recognized for the way he played the game and the manner in which he carried himself on and off the field.
 A 19-time All-Star and holder of baseball’s record for consecutive games played, he is admired for his consistent, respectful and humble approach.
 Like Musial, Ripken spent his entire hall of fame career with one team – 21 seasons with the Baltimore Orioles.

-In 2015, the Musial Lifetime Achievement Award was presented to Arnold Palmer, one of the most popular and accessible sports figures.
-Palmer built an army of admirers through his down-to-earth and personable approach.
+In 2015, Arnold Palmer accepted the Musial Lifetime Achievement Award in one of his last public appearances prior to his passing.
+One of the most popular and accessible sports figures, “The King” built an army of admirers through his down-to-earth and personable approach.
 His golfing success – seven major championships including four Masters titles – is matched by his kindness and philanthropic commitment.
 In addition to being legendary ambassadors of their respective sports and among the greatest athletes of all-time, Palmer and Musial are linked by their Western Pennsylvania roots – making it all the more fitting for the golfing great to have received the Lifetime Achievement Award named for Stan.

 The inaugural Musial Lifetime Achievement Award for Sportsmanship was presented to Joe Torre in 2014.
 The baseball hall of famer was recognized for the upstanding character and humble demeanor that define his career and personality.
 A model of integrity and generosity, Torre has been a class act as a player, manager and Major League Baseball executive.
 In accepting the award, Torre said, “This is one of the proudest nights of my life.”